INTERVIEW: Becky Laverty (Roadburn Festival)

 Then later on, I was inspired to play guitar because I met my friend Osa Atoe, who does Shotgun Seamstress and was in a band called New Bloods.
 She showed me how to put on shows, how to set up a PA and she told me to play guitar.
 Osa was super inspirational in terms of me not playing classical music, which is what my first passion was.

-With Divide & Dissolve, I just had a good friend say to me “Hey, you should meet Sylvie, you two are going to love each other” and we instantly just got along.
+With Divide and Dissolve, I just had a good friend say to me “Hey, you should meet Sylvie, you two are going to love each other” and we instantly just got along.
 It’s not a very eventful story, it’s just more like, “hey, you’re cool.
 Okay, cool.
 Let’s play music.
 Sweet!”
 We’re both super chill people, so it just works.
 I’m trying to trust in that.
 When making decisions about life, sometimes it just feels super right, like you’re just supposed to be there.
 Those are probably very good guiding principles.

-From what you’ve told me so far, it sounds like you rely a lot on your intuition, which surely can only lead you to the right kind of people and the right kind of things.
+It sounds like you rely a lot on your intuition, which surely can only lead you to the right kind of people and the right kind of things.

 I can only hope that it is.
 It feels amazing to be able to talk about the things that we want to talk about, and be able to experience relationality with our ancestors, our relatives and our kin, and to be able to talk about the Earth in this way and just feel all the resonance.
 That’s just what we’re about in general.
 So I feel super grateful and I don’t want to take any of that for granted.
 I want to be able to continue to connect with people in these really positive and meaningful ways.
 That’s just how Sylvie and I are.
-We’re pretty focused and we want to directly communicate our message.
-We would like the systems that continue to perpetuate genocide to end.
-If you can imagine something ending, then it can end.
-Instead of living in the world where you feel like, “oh well, that’s not possible” – you should try to believe that anything’s possible.
-That’s where I’m at.

 That’s a really refreshing and hopeful sentiment.
 You do a magnificent job of making listeners feel this way on your most recent album, Gas Lit.
 What would you say you were most proud of about this record?